stimms/grunt-spawn/README.md

 ## What is this?

 This project is a plugin for Grunt.JS that gives one the ability to spawn processes.
+This project has not been tested on windows but I am sure with all the heavy lifting the grunt team have done to make Grunt work everywhere, it might just work.
+The tests are not supported for windows.

 ## How do I use it?